-Introduction to problem solving techniques used in programming.
+Introduction to problem-solving techniques used in programming.
 Students learn to use tools such as flowcharts and pseudocode to plan solutions.
-Using current programming languages, students will design, code and test programs using the basic structures of sequence, selection, iteration, functions and one dimensional arrays.
+Using the C++ programming language, students will design, code, and test programs using sequence, selection, iteration, functions, and arrays.

 CIS 1130 - Network Fundamentals